 Càrn Bhinnein is not classified as a Munro due to its low prominence, so not many people go there.
 But, while eating, two hikers went in that direction, mentioning that it is worth the little extra distance.
 Having the time, might as well.

 And sure enough, what a good call that was.
 The views from Càrn a' Gheòidh surpassed all of the "proper" mountains of the day.

 Following the enjoyment of the natural prettiness in all directions, it was time to head back towards the ski centre, to scale the last of the Munros: the Cairnwell.
 That one with the telecom tower in the pic below.

 The path there follows a wide ridge, so one can choose the terrain to navigate through.
 Together with the outlooks, it was entertaining all the way to the summit.

 The Cairnwell is often referred to as one of the most damaged Scottish mountains, caused by the ski developments and the telecom equipment.
 While I am all for clean, pristine natural areas, I didn't feel afflicted about this one.
 Considering the number of unspoiled mountains here, having one with a tower doesn't seem like that big of a disaster.
 Moreover, the building attached to it provides a nice shelter - a welcomed thing, as a fresh wind changed the sky from almost clear to overcast.

 Even with the shelter, it started to be cold after enjoying the views for a while.
-A signal to descent to the parking lot.
-While there's a dirt road going down, my plan was to find an alternative, something without the ice patches and more fun to ride.
+A signal to descend to the parking lot.
+While there's a dirt road going down, I planned to find an alternative, something without the ice patches and more fun to ride.

 If you enjoyed this article, you might like my other posts about the Scottish Highlands, like: